-POLICY ED 4: Support for existing shops and services
+POLICY ED3: Support for existing shops and services

-Development that results in the loss of shops Development requiring planning permission that results in the loss of shops, services or public houses as a result of proposals for change of use will be resisted unless it can be demonstrated that the shop/service is no longer needed, or it can be demonstrated that the use is no longer viable for the existing use or where the proposal is for the relocation of the existing use that will continue to serve the local community.
+Development requiring planning permission that results in the loss of shops, services or public houses as a result of proposals for change of use will be resisted unless it can be demonstrated that the shop/service is no longer needed, or it can be demonstrated that the use is no longer viable for the existing use or where the proposal is for the relocation of the existing use that will continue to serve the local community.

-POLICY ED5 Tourism
+POLICY ED4 Tourism

-Development providing facilities for visitors and tourists will be supported, subject to it being of an appropriate size, scale and character of the setting to it respecting local character and residential amenity.
+Development providing facilities for visitors and tourists will be supported, subject to it being of an appropriate size, scale and to it respecting local character and residential amenity.